Variability of echo state network prediction horizon for partially observed dynamical systems: Conclusion

-In Sec.~\ref{Sec:ESN_PH}, we compare our framework with the usual full-state input and full-state output schemes, and we observe that the prediction horizon distribution and statistical measures are comparable for the two schemes.
+In Sec.~\ref{Sec:ESN_PH}, we compare our framework with the more commonly studied full-state input, full-state output schemes and we observe that the prediction horizon distribution and statistical measures are comparable for the two schemes.
+As we mentioned earlier, the performance of the ESN depends on the choice of the spectral radius $\rho$, reservoir size $N$, $\mathbf{W}^{\textup{in}}$, $\mathbf{W}$, and are chosen through a trial and error process.
+A detailed mathematical study of the effect of these choices on the performance of the ESN and ways to optimise these choices would be an interesting direction of future research.

-Finally, in Sec.~\ref{ssec-noise}, we observe that the ESN is able to capture the dynamics of the system very well with low noise levels, but as the magnitude of the noise becomes significant (comparable to the scale of the dynamics), the prediction horizon is significantly reduced.
-Despite the noisy experimental data, the ESN can capture the attractor's dynamical characteristics.
-This aspect of the ESN makes it an invaluable tool for application in the prediction of real-world datasets.
+Finally, in Sec.~\ref{ssec-noise}, we observe that the ESN is able to capture the dynamics of the system very well with low noise levels, but as expected, with increasing magnitude of the noise, the prediction horizon reduces significantly.
+We also use noisy experimental data to train the ESN.
+In this case, the ESN is indeed able to capture the experimental attractor's dynamical characteristics quite well.
+This aspect of the ESN makes it an invaluable tool for application in the prediction of real-world datasets, at least in low-dimensional settings that we have studied.
+Applications of our framework to study high-dimensional dynamics as well as developing a theoretical understanding of the ability of ESN to `filter' the noise will be fruitful directions of future research.